-ACRE is a 501c3 non-profit supported in part by The National Endowment for the Arts, The Illinois Arts Council, The Donnelley Foundation, The Joyce Foundation, The Dew Foundation and through the generosity of our supporters and volunteer staff.
+ACRE is a 501c3 non-profit supported in part by National Endowment for the Arts, Illinois Arts Council, Gaylord & Dorothy Donnelley Foundation, Chicago Department of Cultural Affairs and Special Events, MacArthur Funds for Culture, Equity, and the Arts at the Richard H. Driehaus Foundation, and through the generosity of our supporters and volunteer staff.